 Guests can check in and out any time they want, as long as the hotel isn't at full capacity.
 The in-room check-in and check-out service runs round the clock.

-Rates don’t include breakfast, but for THB1,200 a person you can tuck into a selection of fresh pastries, hot Thai dishes and Western classics.
+Rates don’t include breakfast, but for THB1,200 a person you can tuck into a selection of fresh dishes.
+If you're staying over New Year's Eve the hotel hosts a compulsory gala dinner for THB23,000 per adult and THB11,500 per child (aged 6 to 11).

 One wall of the tea lounge is draped with River of Gold by Thai textile artist Ploenchan ‘Mook’ Vinyaratn.
 The wave-like folds of fabric, woven with shimmering metallic threads, capture the Chao Phraya’s rich trading route past.
 Catch more of Mook’s work at the Louis Vuitton boutique in the Iconsiam shopping centre.